Lexington, Kentucky: Education

 The city is served by the Fayette County Public Schools.
 The system currently consists of six district high schools, along with multiple smaller multidistrict high schools, 12 middle schools, one combined middle/high school, and 37 elementary schools, and is supplemented with many private schools.
 FCPS opened two new elementary schools in August 2016, and opened a new high school in August 2017.
+Fayette County Public Schools' Fiscal Year 2023 – 2024 general fund budget is $677,440,375.

 The two traditional colleges are the University of Kentucky, which is the state's flagship public university, and Transylvania University, which is the state's oldest four-year university and the first university west of the Alleghenies.

 Media

 Lexington's largest daily circulating newspaper is the Lexington Herald-Leader.
 Business Lexington is a monthly business newspaper.
 The Chevy Chaser Magazine and Southsider Magazine are two community publications.

-The region is also served by eight primary television stations, including WLEX, WKYT, WDKY, WTVQ, WLJC, WUPX, WKLE, WKON, and online news agency KyForward.com.
+The region is also served by eight primary television stations, including WLEX, WKYT, WDKY, WTVQ, WLJC, WUPX, WKLE, WKON.
 The state's public television network, Kentucky Educational Television, is headquartered in Lexington and is one of the nation's largest public networks, reaching all 1.6 million television households in the state.